subzerocloud/showcase/README.md

 **subZero** is a library implemented in Rust with JS/TypeScript [bindings](https://www.npmjs.com/package/@subzerocloud/nodejs) that allows developers to implement their own customizable backend APIs on top of any database.
 The resulting REST API is PostgREST compatible.
 Currently PostgreSQL, SQLite, MySQL and ClickHouse are supported as target databases.

-This repository is a showcases the functionality and versatility of the new codebase.
+This repository is a showcases of the functionality and versatility of the new codebase.

 Since the core library is written in Rust, it's possible to leverage the capabilities in other settings besides JavaScript runtimes (see [pg-extension](pg-extension) example)

 ## Explore examples
 - [node-postgrest](node-postgrest) - This is a TypeScript implementation that can be used as an (extensible) drop-in replacement for PostgREST.
 Use it as a starting point and extend with custom routes and business logic.

-- [clickhouse](clickhouse) - A Typescript server that automatically expose a PostgREST compatible API on top of the underlying [ClickHouse](https://clickhouse.com/) database with build in Authorization capabilities.
+- [clickhouse](clickhouse) - A Typescript server that automatically expose a PostgREST compatible API on top of the underlying [ClickHouse](https://clickhouse.com/) database with built in Authorization capabilities.
 The example is based on the [ClickHouse tutorial](https://clickhouse.com/docs/en/tutorial/) and shows how to use the REST API to execute complex analytical queries.

 - [node-myrest](node-myrest) - This is a TypeScript server that provides a PostgREST compatible REST API for a MySQL database.